servicecatalog/oscm/oscm-app-sample/readme.md

 ## Insert database settings

-Ensure oscm-db is running with 'docker ps' and note the image name.
-Note the root password DB_SUPERPWD you have defined in your env settings, e.g. `less /docker/var.env | grep DB_SUPERPWD`
+Ensure oscm-db is running with `docker ps` and note the image name.
+Note the root password `DB_SUPERPWD` you have defined in your env settings, e.g. `less /docker/var.env | grep DB_SUPERPWD`

 Start a temporary container from oscm-db image with a shell